 An exploration of financial and non-financial data using summary measures, predictive models for decision-making, and graphic visualizations.

-The use of information technology across audit processes.
-Applying analytics to deliver a high-quality audit and improve internal and external reporting quality.
+The use of information technology across accounting processes.
+Applying analytics to deliver and improve internal and external reporting quality.

 The application of data warehousing solutions to develop an integrated system of policies, applications, and network technologies designed to convert operational data into accessible business information.

-The use of information technology across auditing processes through advanced data analytics techniques.
+The use of information technology across accounting processes through advanced data analytics techniques.
 Prerequisite: BUS 832.

-Provides an understanding of the potential data analytics has in finding fraudulent financial reporting.
+Provides an understanding of forensic accounting and the potential data analytics has in finding fraudulent financial reporting.

 and all of the projects